Mashhad: 1994 Imam Reza shrine bombing

 On 20 June 1994, a bomb exploded in a prayer hall of the shrine of the Imam Reza.
 The bomb that killed at least 25 people on 20 June in Mashhad exploded on Ashura.
 The Pakistani terrorist Ramzi Yousef, a Sunni Muslim turned Wahhabi, one of the main perpetrators of the 1993 World Trade Center bombing, was found to be behind the plot.

+2026 Iran massacres

+On 22 January 2026, during the 2026 Iran massacres, 33-year-old Ali Rahbar was reportedly executed in Mashhad, becoming one of the first protesters to be executed.
+Iran's judiciary denied his execution having taken place, stating that such a person had not even been detained.

 Geography

 The city is located at 36.20º North latitude and 59.35º East longitude, in the valley of the Kashafrud River near Turkmenistan, between the two mountain ranges of Binalood and Hezar Masjed Mountains.
 The city benefits from the proximity of the mountains, having cool winters, pleasant springs, and mild summers.
 It is only about 250 km from Ashgabat, Turkmenistan.

-The city is the administrative center of Mashhad County (or the Shahrestan of Mashhad) as well as the somewhat smaller district (Bakhsh) of Mashhad.
+The city is the administrative center of Mashhad County (or the shahrestan of Mashhad) as well as the somewhat smaller Central District (Bakhsh-e Markazi) of Mashhad.
 The city itself, excluding parts of the surrounding Bakhsh and Shahrestan, is divided into 13 smaller administrative units, with a total population of more than 3 million.